9 rue du Vin, 67430 Diemeringen, France Diemeringen (judaisme-alsalor.fr)

 Plus d'infosRégion

 Sabbioneta is a special city: it was created in the sixteenth century by prince Vespasiano I Gonzaga Colonna according to the architectural principles of the Renaissance.
 In this “ideal city”, a Jewish ghetto was included.
-In 1551, Tobias Foa opened an Hebrew printing house in Sabbioneta.
-Although the community was described as “lively” in the nineteenth century, there ...
+In 1551, Tobias Foa opened a Hebrew printing house in Sabbioneta.
+Although the community was described as “lively” in the nineteenth ...

 Plus d'infosSite